RodrigoFernandes79/journey-miles/README.md

      * Shows a paginated list containing all the customer's comments

 - `Search all`: Search for Comments through a GET /comments.
-     * displays a paginated list of all comments
+     * Displays a paginated list of all comments

 - `Delete`: Delete Comment through DELETE /comments/{ID}, where {ID} is the comment's identifier.
      * Only the Client user can delete their data.
      * The client must be authenticated.

 - `Show random comments`: Search for 3 random  comments through a GET /comments-home.